 This section consists of questions most asked by students, faculty, and family members about academic advising issues.
 Click on the area heading for answers to the questions.
 If you have questions that are not listed, please contact the Academic Advising Center by emailing firstname.lastname@example.org.

-Change of Advisor request forms are available in the Registrar's Office, Holmes 110.
-Students will need to get the signature of their new advisor and current advisor, and return the request form to the Office of the Registrar. back to top
+Change of advisor request forms are available in the Registrar's Office (Holmes Hall 110).
+Students will need to get the signature of their new advisor, and return the request form to the Registrar's Office. back to top

 For pre-professional advising you should contact that Program Director/Department Chair, or a faculty member in that specific program/department.

 |Pre-Physical Therapy||David Bollivaremail@example.com|

 |Pre-Occupational Therapy||Linda Kunceemail@example.com|

 Students should select a major field of concentration before the end of their fourth semester, but this decision may be made earlier. back to top